SaptakGit/interview_prep/JS/JS Notes.md

     promise object is immmutable

     What is Promise ?
-    A promise is an object representation the eventual completion or failure of an asynchronous operation.
+    A promise is an object representation of the eventual completion or failure of an asynchronous operation.

     Promise Chaning:
     It is the solution of callback hell using promise.